mohammadFeiz/aio-input/README.md

 ![alt text](/images/date-text.gif)

 #### date (dateAttrs props)
 ##### The dateAttrs prop allows you to customize the attributes of each date element in the calendar.
-It is a function that receives an object with properties dateArray, isToday, isDisabled, isActive, and isMatch.
+It is a function that receives an object with properties dateArray, isToday, isActive, and isMatch.
+##### also you can disabled each date element for prevent select by user
 Here's what each property represents:
 - `dateArray` : An array containing the year, month, and day of the date.
 - `isToday` : A boolean indicating whether the date is today's date.
-- `isDisabled` : A boolean indicating whether the date is disabled (not selectable).
 - `isActive` : A boolean indicating whether the date is currently selected or active.
 - `isMatch` : A boolean indicating whether the date matches any predefined criteria.